spandanaerukull/Terraform2/readme.md

 ![alt text](image-9.png)
-in general terraform.tfvars means it overrides the default variables in variable.tf file so when comming to the creating the multi-environment means here we are using the terraform.tfvars, in multi-env we create seperate folders for dev and prod & in that we create seperate backend.tf and .tfvars and we provide dev related info in dev folder and prod related info in prod folder & and comman related info we provide in variable.tf, so here which is not common we are giving in related folder so we run the dev or prod folder, use below commands first reconfigure the backand by using the below provided image command (command is provide in the image)
+in general terraform.tfvars means it overrides the default variables in variable.tf file so when comming to the creating the multi-environment means here we are using the terraform.tfvars, in multi-env we create seperate folders for dev and prod & in that we create seperate backend.tf and .tfvars and we provide dev related info in dev folder and prod related info in prod folder & and comman related info we provide in variable.tf, so here which is not common we are giving in related folder so we run the dev or prod folder, use below commands
+# note : We put environment-specific values in terraform.tfvars, not in variables.tf.
+If we add values for multiple environments in variables.tf, it can cause errors. exp:environment = "dev" instance_type = "t3.micro"
+first reconfigure the backand by using the below provided image command (command is provide in the image)
 ![alt text](image-10.png)
 then next run terraform play command